-(4) PROVIDE families WITH INTERSEX CHILDREN AND INTERSEX PEOPLE WITH ADEQUATE COUNSELLING, EMPOWERING SUPPORT AND PEER-TO-PEER COUNSELLING.
+(2) PROVIDE families WITH INTERSEX CHILDREN AND INTERSEX PEOPLE WITH ADEQUATE COUNSELLING, EMPOWERING SUPPORT AND PEER-TO-PEER COUNSELLING.

 There is currently little evidence that medical practice has changed.
-Supporting families in parenting intersex children has not been developed or supported by government healthcare systems.xix Moreover, learning from empowerment and peer-to-peer concepts and counselling, such as initially developed by patient groups, the exchange between lived-experience experts, relatives and experts should be promoted to enhance mutual understanding of the different perspectives.xx Apart from what we offer (self-help- or peer-groups), in Switzerland no such independent counselling services exist.
+Supporting families in parenting intersex children has not been developed or supported by government healthcare systems. \\vi\ Moreover\, learning from empowerment and peer-to-peer concepts and counselling\, such as initially developed by patient groups, the exchange between lived-experience experts, relatives and experts should be promoted to enhance mutual understanding of the different perspectives. \\xvii\ Apart from what we offer (peer-groups), in Switzerland no such independent counselling services exist.
+The note in SPR/8, para.166, that interdisciplinary (multidisciplinary) teams would exist in Switzerland, is not correct.